rmodi6/accessible-forums/README.md

 ```bash
 flask db upgrade
 ```
 - Before loading data into the database, copy the data files into the project root directory.
+The compressed data directory can be downloaded [here](https://drive.google.com/uc?export=download&id=1grOjuzYedwTrJ3-GTQqkMpegPCc3aT4a).
 ```bash
 cp -r /path/to/data/directory ./
 ```